censusreporter/census-api/API.md

 Returns the data for the given comma-separated list of table IDs in the given geo IDs.
 The data includes basic information about the specified tables and geographies along with the estimate and error data.

 The `acs` parameter specifies which release to use.
-If you aren't sure, use the word `latest` and we will pick the most recent release that contains data for all the tables across lal the geographies you asked for.
+If you aren't sure, use the word `latest` and we will pick the most recent release that contains data for all the tables across all the geographies you asked for.

 Examples:
 ```bash